 Subsection 6.5.3 was added to address requirements unique to stormwater permit applications.
 Section 6.5.3(1) contains the application time frames for existing and new industrial stormwater permits and large and medium municipalities stormwater permits.
 Section 6.5.3(2) details the industrial stormwater permit application procedures.
 This section contains the same provisions as the federal requirements.
 Section 6.5.3(3) details the municipal stormwater permit application procedures.
-This section contains the same provisions as the federal requirements, except that references to the Great Lakes and estuaries were removed and the term "reservoirs" was added to 6.5.3(3)(iv)(C)IV).
+This section contains the same provisions as the federal requirements, sector for the same provisions as the federal requirements, except that references to the Great Lakes and estuaries were removed and the term "reservoirs" was added to 6.5.3(3)(iv)(C)IV).